L-P/woland/README.md

 What?
 -----
-Woland is a file browser written in PHP 5.5.
+Woland is a read-only file browser accessible through HTTP.

 Why?
 ----